vatsvikki/ShaVi-1.0/README.md

 |Receiver Locations| receiver.txt       |
 |   Parameters     |    parameter.txt   |

+#### Case 2: Marmousi Model

+Refer to the tutorial for detailed information on data specifications.

 ## Credits

 List your collaborators, if any, with links to their GitHub profiles.